hexa-org/policy/specs/mapping-discussion.md

 ![IDQL Policy](../collateral/images/IDQL-rule.png)

-IDQL is a five-part policy language in "tuple" form intended to act as a neutral representation for most existing policy languages from RBAC and ABAC to Zanzibar and compatible with Rego.
+IDQL is a five-part policy language in _Policy Tuple_ form intended to act as a neutral representation for most existing policy languages from RBAC and ABAC to Zanzibar and compatible with Rego.
 The five parts of IDQL represent:

 * `Subjects` - What actors are to be matched to a policy.
 This includes notions of something you are or have such as